B'rit Milah: The Circumcision Ritual

 Did b’rit milah originate with the Jews?

 For many ancient peoples, circumcision was a central observance, a rite of puberty or fertility, signaling the attainment of manhood at age twelve or thirteen, but a tribal rather than a religious practice.
-Today, certain peoples of Africa, Ethiopia, and other countries practice circumcision in this fashion, often as much as a test of courage as a formal tribal custom.

 How did b’rit milah begin?